embeddedadam/AI-autocomplete/README.md

 - `storage`: To save and load previous prompts.
 - `activeTab`: To interact with the current tab and detect the chat interface.
-- `tabs`: To send messages between the background script and content script.
-- `https://chatgpt.com/*` and `https://claude.ai/*`: To run the content script on these specific websites.
+- `https://chat.openai.com/*` and `https://claude.ai/*`: To run the content script on these specific websites.

-You can manage the permissions by clicking on the extension icon in the Chrome toolbar and selecting "Grant Permissions" in the popup.

 ## Architecture

 The extension consists of the following main components:

-- `background.js`: The background script that manages the extension's lifecycle, permissions, and communication between the popup and content script.
-- `content.js`: The content script that runs on the ChatGPT and Claude websites, implementing the autocomplete functionality and interacting with the chat interface.
+- `content.js`: The core script that runs on the ChatGPT and Claude websites, implementing the autocomplete functionality and interacting with the chat interface.
-- `popup.html` and `popup.js`: The popup UI and its associated script for managing permissions.
 - `manifest.json`: The extension manifest file that defines the extension's configuration, permissions, and scripts.

+### Key Functions in content.js

+- `buildNgramModel`: Constructs an n-gram model from previous prompts for prediction.
+- `predictNextWord`: Uses the n-gram model to predict the next word based on input.
+- `setupAutocomplete`: Sets up the autocomplete functionality for the input element.
+- `updateIndicator`: Updates the autocomplete suggestion display.
+- `handleInput` and `handleKeyDown`: Manage user input and keyboard interactions.
+- `findAndSetupInputElement`: Locates and initializes the chat input element.

+## Development

+To work on this extension:

+1. Clone the repository.
+2. Make changes to the `content.js` file as needed.
+3. To enable debug logging, set `const DEBUG = true;` at the top of `content.js`.
+4. Load the extension in Chrome as an unpacked extension for testing.
+5. Refresh the extension and the target pages after making changes.

 ## Contributing

 Contributions to the AI Chat Autocomplete extension are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/ai-chat-autocomplete).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.